 I lost track of the number of times I checked my phone to see when he was last online.
 As every hour passed and those blue ticks went unactioned, I retreated further into my lady-brain and did as so many of us chicas do: I blamed myself for his semi-shitty behaviour.

 For the love of God, what did I do wrong?

 I asked myself over and over what I did wrong.
 I never once paused to consider that I might have, in fact, done nothing wrong.

-Was he disgusted by how much I was sweating from the walk to our second date?
+I mean, was he disgusted by how much I was sweating from the walk to our second date?
 Could he tell that I was struggling to keep up my half of the super-deep conversations we were having?
 Is my comparative lack of ambition unappealing?
 Is it a problem to him that I defo couldn’t be a model?